primkey7607/LLMs_as_a_Crowd/README.md

 ## Entity Resolution

-The list of configured experiments is in `config/entity_resolution.yaml`.
-Below is how to run the `er_basic` experiment:
+The list of configured experiments is in `config/entity_resolution.yaml`, which contains all the experiments necessary to reproduce our results in Section 5.1.
+As an example, below is how to run the `er_basic` experiment:
 ```
 export OPENAI_API_KEY=<API key>
 ./scripts/download_er_datasets.sh